plankanban/planka/README.md

 [![](https://d207aa93qlcgug.cloudfront.net/1.95.5.qa/img/nav/docker-logo-loggedout.png)](https://hub.docker.com/r/meltyshev/planka)

-- Make sure you have Docker and Docker Compose installed and operational.
+- Make sure you have [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installed and operational.
-- Create docker-compose.yml based on the example.
+- Create `docker-compose.yml` based on [the example](./docker-compose.yml).
 This is the ONLY file you will need.
 You can create this file on your own machine by copy and pasting the content.
-- Edit BASE_URL to match your domain name or IP address.
+- Edit `BASE_URL` to match your domain name or IP address.

-Download the docker-compose.yaml:
+Download the docker-compose.yml:

 ```
 curl -L https://raw.githubusercontent.com/meltyshev/planka/master/docker-compose.yml -o docker-compose.yml